telerik/blazor-docs/globalization/localization.md

             options.SupportedUICultures = supportedCultures;
         });

+        // the custom localizer service is registered later, after the Telerik services

         #endregion

-        // there may be other services registered here, this is just an example services.AddRazorPages();
+        services.AddRazorPages();
         services.AddServerSideBlazor();

         services.AddTelerikBlazor();

-        // register a custom localizer for the Telerik components services.AddSingleton(typeof(ITelerikStringLocalizer), typeof(SampleResxLocalizer));
+        // register a custom localizer for the Telerik components, after registering the Telerik services services.AddSingleton(typeof(ITelerikStringLocalizer), typeof(SampleResxLocalizer));

+        services.AddSingleton<WeatherForecastService>();
     }

     // This method gets called by the runtime.
 Use this method to configure the HTTP request pipeline.